ghl3/Jest/doc/intro.md

 There are two ways to declare variables in jest.

-Global variables are declared using the "val" keyword, an equals sign, and an expression:
+Global variables are declared using the "def" keyword, an equals sign, and an expression:

-    val x = 10;
+    def x = 10;
-    val y = x*x;
+    def y = x*x;

 Variable declaration statements must terminate with a semi-colon.

+Local variables that obey local scoping rules are declared using the "let" keyword:

+	let x = 10;
+	let y = 20;

+## Scope

-Variables cannot be reassigned, and variable names may not be re-used in the same scope, though a variable name in an inner scope is allowed to shadow a variable name in an outer scope.
+Local variables cannot be reassigned in the same scope, though a local variable name in an inner scope is allowed to shadow a variable name in an outer scope:

+    let x = 10;

+    {
+    	let x = 20;
+    }

+The presence of brackets creates a new scope.
+Other grammatical structures that create new scopes are function bodies, for loop bodies, and bodies inside conditional statements.

+Brackets not only create new scopes, they are also expressions, and they evaluate to the value of the last line in their body.
+So, the following is valid:

+	let x = {
+		let x = 10;
+		x;
+	}
+	println(x);
+	// prints 10

 ## Comments